samirgadkari/countries/README.md

 # countries
-Find the countries that are growing and will continue to grow.
-This is from a view towards investing.
+With a view towards investing, find the countries that are growing and will continue to grow.